B-Con/mute/README.md

 Mute - An AdBlock Plus Filter
 ===
 Who hasn't innocently started to read comments on a newspaper article, blog post, or YouTube video only to deeply regret it?
-How many pointless debates have we been sucked into simply because we accidentally noticed that [someone on the Internet was wrong](http://xkcd.com/386/)?
+And haven't we all gotten into a pointless debate simply because we accidentally noticed that [someone on the Internet was wrong](http://xkcd.com/386/)?
 We make a mental vow to never read comments again, but alas, we fail.

 **Mute** is an AdBlock Plus filter for user comments.
 It transparently hides user-generated comments so you can browse the Internet with less stupidity clawing at your eyeballs.